Armed man shot and killed after entering perimeter around Trump’s Florida home

 Attorney General Pamela Bondi said she has been in touch with Trump about the incident and is coordinating with federal partners on the investigation.

-The agency is asking residents in the area of the shooting to check their exterior cameras and contact authorities if they notice anything suspicious.
+The agency asked residents in the area of the shooting to check their exterior cameras and contact authorities if they notice anything suspicious.

 Trump spends most weekends during the winter at his Mar-a-Lago club.
-He is spending this weekend in Washington, where he hosted a dinner for governors at the White House on Saturday night.
+He spent this weekend in Washington, where he hosted a dinner for governors at the White House on Saturday night.

 As Mar-a-Lago has increasingly become the setting for official presidential activity under Trump, security has been a concern for intelligence officials.
 While the Secret Service screens guests before they enter, it does not determine who can access the site, as paying club members may enter alongside world leaders.